trueos/pcbsd/src-qt5/docs/controlpanel.rst

 In this example, the ZFS pool is active, is comprised of one disk, and the date and time of the last snapshot is displayed.
 The green status indicates that the latest scheduled replication was successful.

 If you click the "Configure" button, the screen shown in Figure 8.19h will open.
-This allows you to modify the settings of the replication server in the
-"Replication" tab and to change the schedule and pruning options in the "Local Snapshots" tab.
+This allows you to modify the schedule and pruning options in the "Local Snapshots" tab, the replication settings in the "Replication" tab, and the scrub schedule in the "Scrub" tab.

 **Figure 8.19h: Modifying the Configuration**